department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 ## Accessibility considerations
 * Table headers must be designated with `<th>`.
 * Header labels must accurately describe the corresponding group of cells.
-* Simple tables can have two levels of headers.
-Each header cell should have `scope="col"` or `scope="row"`.
+* Each header cell should have `scope="col"` or `scope="row"`.
-* Complex tables are tables with more than two levels of headers.
-Each header should be given a unique id and each data cell should have a headers attribute with each related header cell’s id listed.
+* Complex tables with more than two levels of headers should use `id` and `headers` attributes so that data cells and header associations are explicit.
+* Nested tables should be avoided.
 * When adding a title to a table, include it in a `<caption>` tag inside of the `<table>` element.
+* The caption should succinctly describe the table in a meaningful way.

 # Responsive list table